apurvabhandari/Kubernetes/exam_prep/CKA.md

 #### In case if you want to change namespace `kubectl config set-context $(kubectl config current-context) --namespace=default`
 ## Preparation
 ### 1. Deployment <br>
--   Refer Deployment doc for more details - [kubernetes deployment](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)<br>
+-   Refer Deployment doc for more details Ref - [kubernetes deployment](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)<br>
 -   To create simple deployment <br>
    `kubectl create deployment nginx-deploy --image=nginx` <br>
 -   Custom deployment if you want to edit or modify.
 Open deployment.yaml make the changes and save it.<br>